Let the community or your employer know about your accomplishments by sharing your official digital badges.

-Once you have earned a badge, you will receive an email from Credly.
-KCS Academy will be issuing your badge through the Credly platform.
+After you have earned a badge, you will receive an email from Credly with instructions to claim your digital badge.

 2. Create your Credly account.

-Follow the directions in the email from Credly.
-First time users will be required to create an account within Credly’s platform.
-Return users will be asked to sign in and and claim their badge.
+Follow the instructions in the email from Credly.
+First time users will need to create a Credly account and return users will be asked to sign in.

 3. Claim your new digital badge.

-Once you have created your Credly account, you will be able to accept your pending KCS Academy badge through your Credly dashboard and then edit your badge “settings.”
+After you have created your Credly account, you will be able to accept your pending digital badge through your Credly dashboard and then edit your badge settings.